oppia/oppia-android/Oppia-Bazel-Setup-Instructions.md

     You can confirm that this is set up using the command `java -version`, which should result in three lines being printed out with the first one showing "openjdk version "1.8.0_292".

+3. Ensure that you have Python 2 installed and make sure that it is currently active on your environment.
+You can do this by using the ``python --version`` command which should show Python 2.X.X.
+If it doesn’t, click [here](https://linuxconfig.org/install-python-2-on-ubuntu-20-04-focal-fossa-linux) for a resource on how to install and update Ubuntu to use Python 2 (other distros may vary in this step slightly).

-3. Ensure that your `ANDROID_HOME` environment variable is set to the location of your Android SDK.
+4. Ensure that your `ANDROID_HOME` environment variable is set to the location of your Android SDK.
 To do this, find the path to the installed SDK using Android Studio’s SDK Manager (install SDK 28).
 Assuming the SDK is installed to default locations, you can use the following commands to set the `ANDROID_HOME` variable:<br>
     - Linux: `export ANDROID_HOME=$HOME/Android/Sdk/`<br>
     - macOS: `export ANDROID_HOME=$HOME/Library/Android/sdk`
+    - **Make sure you have the system environment variable set up** for ``ANDROID_HOME`` as you might have issues getting properly set up if not.
+If it isn’t set up (on Linux you can check by using ``echo $ANDROID_HOME`` in a new terminal; it should output the correct path to your Android SDK), on Linux you can move the ``export`` from above to your ``~/.bashrc`` file to make it permanent (you can apply the change immediately using ``source ~/.bashrc``).

-4. Follow the instructions in [oppia-bazel-tools](https://github.com/oppia/oppia-bazel-tools).
+5. Follow the instructions in [oppia-bazel-tools](https://github.com/oppia/oppia-bazel-tools).

 #### Possible Error:
 ```